 The preceding section describing the pre-MS models adopted in this work have highlighted the differences in the treatment of various physical aspects, as well as the values of adopted parameters.
 The most obvious differences are in the treatment of convection, the sources of opacity and the handling of the stellar interior/atmospheric boundary conditions (and to a lesser extent the initial chemical composition).
-To visualise these differences in the treatment of the physics and the subsequent effects these have on the low-mass stellar regime, Fig. 4.1 shows the predicted pre-MS tracks for several masses and Fig. 4.2 shows the resulting isochrones at an age of 4.6 Gyr.
+To visualise these differences in the treatment of the physics and the subsequent effects these have on the low-mass stellar regime, Fig. 4.1 shows the predicted pre-MS tracks for several masses and Fig. 4.2 shows the resulting isochrones at 4.6 Gyr, the current age of the Sun.

 The treatment of convection is one of the primary uncertainties in current sets of pre-MS evolutionary models.
-The general prescription is to adopt the standard MLT (Böhm-Vitense 1958), which simplifies the mathematically complex problem and is parameterised using the mixing length to pressure scale height parameter α .
+The general prescription is to adopt the standard MLT (Böhm-Vitense 1958), which simplifies the mathematically complex problem and is parameterised using the mixing length to pressure scale height parameter $\alpha$ .
 More recent treatments include the FST as introduced by Canuto & Mazzitelli (1991, 1992) which no longer assumes a one-eddy model as in the MLT approach, but instead accounts for the full spectrum of eddies expected in the turbulent interiors of low-mass stars.
-The choice of the α parameter can have a marked effect on the resultant temperature profile and thus
+The choice of the $\alpha$ parameter can have a marked effect on the resultant temperature profile and thus it is

-Figure 4.1: Variations in the pre-MS evolutionary tracks for masses of 0.1, 0.5 and $1.0\,\mathrm{M}\odot$ for the models adopted in this work; BCAH98 $\alpha=1.9$ (red, continuous), BCAH98 $\alpha=1.0$ (red, dashed), SDF00 (blue), DCJ08 (cyan) and DAM97 (green).
-The small solar symbol denotes the solar values of L_bol and T_eff .
-Note that for masses $<0.6\,\mathrm{M}\odot$ both computations of the BCAH98 models are identical, this is due to the insensitivity to the adopted mixing length parameter α in this mass regime.
+Figure 4.1: Variations in the pre-MS evolutionary tracks for masses of 0.1, 0.5 and $1.0 \,\mathrm{M}{\odot}$ for the models adopted in this thesis - BCAH98 $\alpha = 1.9$ (red, continuous), BCAH98 $\alpha = 1.0$ (red, dashed), SDF00 (blue), DCJ08 (cyan) and DAM97 (green).
+The small solar symbol denotes the solar values of $L{\rm bol}$ and $T{\rm eff}$ .
+Note that for masses $< 0.6 \,\mathrm{M}{\odot}$ both computations of the BCAH98 models are identical, this is due to the insensitivity to the adopted mixing length parameter $\alpha$ in this mass regime.

-Figure 4.2: Variations in the pre-MS isochrones at an age of 4.6 Gyr for the models adopted in this work; BCAH98 $\alpha = 1.9$ (red, continuous), BCAH98 $\alpha = 1.0$ (red, dashed), SDF00 (blue), DCJ08 (cyan) and DAM97 (green).
-The small solar symbol denotes the solar values of $L{\rm bol}$ and $T{\rm eff}$.
+Figure 4.2: Variations in the pre-MS isochrones at an age of 4.6 Gyr for the models adopted in this thesis - BCAH98 $\alpha = 1.9$ (red, continuous), BCAH98 $\alpha = 1.0$ (red, dashed), SDF00 (blue), DCJ08 (cyan) and DAM97 (green).
+The small solar symbol denotes the solar values of $L{\rm bol}$ and $T{\rm eff}$ .

-it is usually constrained by ensuring that a $1\,\mathrm{M}\odot$ model predicts the solar values of L_bol and T_eff .
+usually constrained by ensuring that a 1 M{$\odot$} model predicts the solar values of $L{\rm bol}$ and $T{\rm eff}$ at an age of 4.6 Gyr.
 This value is not only dependent upon the adopted outer boundary condition (see for example Tognelli et al. 2011), but also depends on the adopted age of the solar values.
 Since its arrival, the Sun has evolved away from the ZAMS becoming hotter and more luminous.
-Fig. 4.1 shows that the DCJ08, DAM97 and BCAH98 $\alpha=1.9$ models have been adapted to fit the present day values of the Sun, as evidenced by the mass tracks that extend beyond the ZAMS.
-The predicted stellar properties also depend on the opacity (and hence chemical composition) of the stellar interior, as this will dictate how the convective energy transfer propagates through the stellar interior.
+Fig. 4.1 shows that the DCJ08, DAM97 and BCAH98 $\alpha = 1.9$ models have been calibrated to fit the present day values of the Sun, as evidenced by the mass tracks that extend beyond the ZAMS.
+The predicted stellar properties also depend on the opacity - and hence chemical composition - of the stellar interior, as this will dictate how the convective energy transfer propagates through the stellar interior.